thejunglejane/datums/README.md

 v1.0.0 adds support for altitude reports.
 After updating, you'll need to `--add` all your reports to capture altitude reports from before May, 2015.
 They must be added instead of updated because altitude reports have not always had `uniqueIdentifiers`.
 Adding will allow datums to create UUIDs for these earlier altitude reports.
 If no UUID is found for an altitude report, datums canot update or delete it.
 See [issue 29](https://github.com/thejunglejane/datums/issues/29) for more information.

+##### Quick and Dirty
 Alternatively, you could just teardown your existing datums database and setup a new one.
+Make sure you teardown your database before upgrading datums.
 ```bash
 $ datums --teardown
 $ pip install --upgrade datums